Historical Apoplexy · State Legislative Adaptations · North Carolina

 FINDINGS RELATING TO HISTORICAL AND BIOLOGICAL PRECEDENT:

-(l1) North Carolina grew tobacco for centuries and built an
+(k1) North Carolina grew tobacco for centuries and built an

-200,000 Romans — grain as infrastructure, same category as
+for roughly 200,000 Romans, grain as infrastructure, the same

 Mabu Co in Tibet, sedentary abundance was achieved 4,400 years